 Following is the text of the October job openings and labor turnover rates.

-Over the 12 months ending in October, the hires rate (not seasonally adjusted) was little changed for total nonfarm and total private but fell slightly for government.
-The hires rate increased over the past 12 months in retail trade, decreased in real estate and rental and leasing, and was essentially unchanged in the remaining industries.
+Over the past 12 months, the hires rate (not seasonally adjusted) was little changed for total nonfarm, total private, and government.
+The hires rate was essentially unchanged over the year in every industry except finance and insurance where the rate decreased, and real estate and rental and leasing where the rate increased.
+The hires rate was essentially unchanged in all four regions.

-The layoffs and discharges component of total separations is seasonally adjusted at the total nonfarm, total private, and government levels.
-The layoffs and discharges level was essentially unchanged in October for total nonfarm and total private but fell for government.
-The number of layoffs and discharges for total nonfarm peaked at 2.6 million in January 2009, falling to 1.7 million in October 2010.
-In government, the number of layoffs and discharges in October (108,000) was lower than when the recession began in December 2007 (117,000).
+The layoffs and discharges component of total separations is seasonally adjusted only at the total nonfarm, total private, and government levels.
+The layoffs and discharges rate was essentially unchanged in October 2011 for total nonfarm, total private, and government.
+The number of layoffs and discharges for total nonfarm was 1.6 million in October, down from a peak of 2.5 million in February 2009, and below the 1.8 million layoffs and discharges at the start of the recession in December 2007.

 The other separations series is not seasonally adjusted.
-In October, there were 302,000 other separations for total nonfarm, 257,000 for total private, and 44,000 for government.
-Compared to October 2009, the number of other separations was little changed for total nonfarm and total private.
-The number of other separations decreased over the year for federal government.
-(See table 10.)
+In October 2011, there were 356,000 other separations for total nonfarm, 315,000 for total private, and 41,000 for government.
+Compared to October 2010, the number of other separations was up for total nonfarm and total private, but the same for government.

 The data for the Job Openings and Labor Turnover Survey (JOLTS) are collected and compiled monthly from a sample of business establishments by the Bureau of Labor Statistics (BLS).